Slewis916/Slewis916.github.io/_posts/Blog/StudyLogs/2024-07-03-PCAP-ANALYSIS.md

 ---

 The SMTP session begins with the server indicating it is ready to proceed with communication by responding with response code 220.
-The SMTP command 'EHLO' identifies itself to the server and provides a list of commands supported by the sevrer.
+The SMTP command 'EHLO' identifies itself to the server and provides a list of commands supported by the server.
 Response code 250 is the server identifying itself (figure 2).

 ![Alert](/assets/img/pc1/5.png)